Immurement: Construction

-A very similar Romanian legend, that of Meşterul Manole, tells of the building of the Curtea de Argeș Monastery: ten expert masons, among whom Master Manole himself, are ordered by Neagu Voda to build a beautiful monastery, but incur the same fate, and decide to immure the wife who will bring them luncheon.
-Manole, working on the roof, sees her approach, and pleads with God to unleash the elements, in order to stop her, but in vain: when she arrives, he proceeds to wall her in, pretending to be doing so in jest, with his wife increasingly crying out in pain and distress.
-When the building is finished, Neagu Voda takes away the masons' ladders, fearing they will build a more beautiful building, and they try to escape but all fall to their deaths.
+A very similar Romanian legend, that of Meşterul Manole, tells of the building of the Curtea de Argeș Monastery.
+Ten expert masons, among them Master Manole himself, are ordered by Neagu Voda to build a beautiful monastery, but incur the same fate, and also decide to immure the wife who will bring them luncheon.
+Manole, working on the roof, sees her approach, and pleads in vain with God to unleash the elements in order to stop her.
+When she arrives, he proceeds to wall her in, pretending to be doing so in jest, while she cries out increasingly in pain and distress.
+When the building is finished, Neagu Voda takes away the masons' ladders, fearing they will build a more beautiful building.
+They try to escape, but all fall to their deaths.
 Only from Manole's fall a stream is created.

 Many other Bulgarian and Romanian folk poems and songs describe a bride offered for such purposes, and her subsequent pleas to the builders to leave her hands and breasts free, that she might still nurse her child.
-Later versions of the songs revise the bride's death; her fate to languish, entombed in the stones of the construction, is transmuted to her nonphysical shadow, and its loss yet leads to her pining away and eventual death.
+Later versions of the songs revise the bride's death; her fate to languish entombed within the construction is transmuted to her nonphysical shadow, and its loss yet leads to her pining away and eventual death.

 Other variations include the Hungarian folk ballad "Kőmíves Kelemen" (Kelemen the Stonemason).
-This is the story of twelve unfortunate stonemasons tasked with building the fort of Déva (a real building).
+This is the story of twelve unfortunate stonemasons tasked with building the fort of Déva.
 To remedy its recurring collapses, it is agreed that one of the builders must sacrifice his bride, and the bride to be sacrificed will be she who first comes to visit.
 In some versions of the ballad the victim is shown some mercy; rather than being trapped alive she is burned and only her ashes are immured.